rizinorg/cutter/docker/README.md

 ## Additional Notes

-- The internal container user doesn't use superuser privileges and is called `rizin`.
+- The internal container user doesn't use superuser privileges and is called `cutter`.
 - To check for more options of the `Makefile`, execute `make`.